JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 Note: you can only depend on the presence of a feature, not its absence.
 This means we may need to define features and their compliments, when one is not the obvious default (as in the fast of [`HasReverseMode`](@ref)/[`NoReverseMode`](@ref) and [`HasForwardsMode`](@ref)/[`NoForwardsMode`](@ref).).

+Such special properties generally should only be defines in `ChainRulesCore`.
+(Theoretically, they could be defined elsewhere, but the AD and the package containing the rule need to load them, and ChainRulesCore is the place for things like that.)

 ## Writing rules that are only for your own AD

 A special case of the above is writing rules that are defined only for your own AD.